 First up was cleaning the coop and scraping it to bare wood.
 The refuse was taken far from the chicken pen in order to prevent reinfestation.
-Filling a bottle with organic, unpasteurized apple cider vinegar and several teaspoons of cedar, rosemary, and oregano essential oils, the entire coop was thoroughly sprayed from top to bottom, including the ceiling and roosts.
+Filling a 16 ounce bottle with organic, unpasteurized apple cider vinegar and 3 teaspoons of equal parts cedar, rosemary, and oregano essential oils, the entire coop was thoroughly sprayed from top to bottom, including the ceiling and roosts.
 Following that, diatomaceous earth was liberally sprinkled on the roosts, walls, ceiling, entrance ramps, and on the floor and nesting boxes.
 Cedar shavings were used as fresh bedding.

 The final treatment was taken internally.
 Each morning, I mixed in a cup of apple cider vinegar, 3 full bulbs of mashed fresh garlic, and 4 tablespoons of my anti-parasite tincture into about 2 pounds of organic scratch .
 Equal parts of Oregon grape rhizome bark, yarrow herb, and green mature cones of the alder tree are the herbs in the tincture.
 The chickens fell on this healing mixture every day as if they were starving, which in essence they were given that they had internal parasites.
 This treatment continued every day for 2 weeks.